minouemmad/cryoem-classification/README.md

 ## Requirements

 Download necessary Python libraries using the following code in terminal.
+To run the cryo-EM particle classification software on a LINUX system, you will need:
 ```bash
 pip install numpy pandas matplotlib seaborn scipy scikit-learn
 ```

+To run the PDB file processing software on Mac OSX, you will need:
+'pip3 install pandas matplotlib biopython ramachandraw'

 ## Usage